The Day My Husband Broke My Heart

-"I’m just not seeing the message of grace presented in these purity and modesty movements," a woman recently wrote to me.
+"I’m just not seeing the message of grace presented in these purity and modesty movement," a woman once wrote to me.
 "Why did Jesus die on the cross?
 We are righteous because of Jesus, not because of our works. ...
 I am all about ...waiting to have sex until marriage and using common sense in dressing in a manner that is respectful to yourself and those around you.
 But these are conversations that play such a minor role in the fabric of our lives.
 The Gospel is about Jesus and God’s grace, it’s not about purity."
-Her inquiry is deserving of consideration.
-Frankly, I was deeply troubled by it and wanted to right myself if I've been wrong.
-My heart pondered this question: "Is the way I teach modesty and purity—or the way you teach it or live it out— in contradiction to the powerful grace of God?"
-After a lot of prayer and study, I have an answer.
-Let me start with the ugly part...

-Recently I opened my blog to moderate comments on a post titled "Was Mary A Virgin?"
+I once opened my blog to moderate comments on a post titled "Was Mary A Virgin?"
 Suddenly, I was being accused of "slut-shaming" for using the word virgin.
 What!?
 It was the VIRGIN Mary who I was writing about!
-The comments—including "This is slut shaming...
-Wrapped up in a pretty package" and "Such dialogue and scrutiny over a woman's virginity (aka 'purity') only feeds into patriarchal-based slut shaming"—were just the crest of a wave of frustration I've heard all year long as those following me lament that the language of sexual purity is out of style.
-The big claim?
-The word purity has no efficacy.
-So, let's put it on trial today and see where we land because as a leader in the Christian sexual theology conversation, I want to know: do you think we should stop using the word purity?
-But here's the deal.
-The debate—which I expect may get heated— must lean first and foremost on the truth of sexuality as defined in the Bible, not the opinions of men and woman.
-What's a good day in court without an opening argument?
-Here's my three defenses of the word purity.
+The comments were just the crest of a wave of frustration I've heard lamenting that the word purity has no efficacy.
+So, let's put it on trial today and see where we land.

 "We can determine with certainty that the virgin Mary was, in fact, not a virgin," wrote one self-declared atheist.
 His was one of many blog posts and articles I found debunking the "myth" of Mary's miraculous conception.
-Admittedly, some of the articles I read on this topic were written by respected religious scholars... even those published in Pulitzer Prize winning journals.
+Admittedly, some of the articles I read on this topic were written by respected religious scholars... and some were published in Pulitzer Prize winning journals.
 A Christian pursuing an intelligent faith simply must stop to consider how incredibly ludicrous it is to believe that Jesus was born of a virgin.
-Yes, I said "ludicrous!"
-Fact: it's not scientifically possible for a virgin to give birth.
-If the hair on the back of your neck is standing on end, relax.
-I'm going to offer you some intelligent faith-food to defend Mary's virtue.
-Here are two fallacies unbelievers and even believers are embracing as evidence that Mary was not a virgin, and the logic to debunk them.

 One of the most critical on-going conversations mothers can have with their daughters is on the topic of sexuality.
 My head spins with all the risk and hope that teeters on the existence of such a dialogue.
 Let me share the best news first: the number one risk-reducer for your daughter is parent/child connection.
 What you think about sex informs her view of it, and what you communicate about sexual risk and sexual theology helps to steer her towards healthy choices.
 You're that powerful, Mom.
-Most girls I've spoken with wish their mom would bring the subject up more often.
-Most moms I've spoken with feel insecure about talking.
-Let me fuel your interest by sharing these top ten reasons why every mom must talk about sex early and often.
-They aren't pretty, but remember talking about sex reduces the risk and puts you in a place to reduce the pain if any does come your daughters direction.
+Let me explain.